All too often, our email inboxes are a source of stress rather than solace.

 So many opportunities are basically just one-off editor calls made on Twitter.
 You might not even know who the editors of your favorite mags are, let alone follow closely enough to catch every single pitch request.

 Which is why I’ve told every writer I know (and now, a few hundred I don’t) about Sonia Weiser’s Opportunities of the Week newsletter.
-Sonia painstakingly rakes through the slush to bring the best paid writing opportunities to eager writers each Wednesday, and she does it all for just $3 per month.
+Sonia painstakingly rakes through the slush to bring the best paid writing opportunities to eager writers 2x a week, and she does it all for just $3 per month.

 Honestly, for the amount of work that goes into the project, the price is a pittance; each newsletter also carries an array of links and resources to make pitching suck even less.